knoxaramav2/319_laravel/README.md

 Might also need to run if it did not download: npm install react-router@2.8.1

+For guzzehttp:
+May need to uncomment php extention ext-curl * from php.ini

 To Run Chat Server:
 redis-server.exe
 node server.js